2024 annual impact

 A Journey of Renewal

 LuAnn remembers her family's garden in Melrose Park thirty five years ago, as she was often given the task of gathering ingredients for whatever her grandmother might be making.
-LuAnn's love for fresh produce was evident even then, as she admitted to coming back from her duties empty-handed but with a full stomach, as the [...]
+LuAnn's love for fresh produce was evident even then, as she admitted to coming back from her duties empty-handed but with a full stomach, as the bright red from the tomatoes she had picked gave her away.
+Thirty years later, now living in Villa Park, LuAnn connected with gardening all over again.
+Once her hands were back in the soil, much of the knowledge came back to her, and she continued [...]

 A Beginner’s Guide to Composting